Nikhilagarwalgk/React_Notes/React hooks.md

-2.Optmization in react app?-> lazy load amd more why should not use MUI?
+2.Optmization in react app?-> lazy load amd more
+@ why we should not use MUI?
 How to optimize?
 1. how should be the folder structure of app?
 Design Pattern?
 3. Pasing data from child to parrent